Catherine Stefani: Early career

 From 2000 to 2003, Stefani developed, hosted, and produced For The Record, a television show about legal issues.
 She is a spokesperson for Moms Demand Action for Gun Sense in America and the co-founder and former leader of the group's San Francisco chapter.
 She was on the Board of Directors of the Homeless Prenatal Program.
-She's a graduate and supporter of Emerge America.
+She graduated from Emerge America and has been a supporter of the organization.

 San Francisco County Clerk

 Stefani was appointed as the San Francisco County Clerk by Mayor Ed Lee on January 29, 2016.

 San Francisco Board of Supervisors

 When Mark Farrell resigned as District 2 Supervisor to become Mayor of San Francisco in January 2018, he selected Stefani as his successor.
-An hour after she was sworn-in, Stefani formally declared her candidacy for the position in the upcoming November election and went on to win election to a full term.
+An hour after she was sworn in, Stefani formally declared her candidacy for the position in the upcoming November election and went on to win election to a full term.

+Housing and transit

+In 2024, Stefani voted to override Mayor London Breed's veto of legislation that prevented dense housing in the northeast waterfront and Jackson Square.
+She argued that the bill, which imposed height and density restrictions on developments, would "enable housing projects to maximize density while protecting the established historic districts already rich with community culture."